joshualmitchell/joshualmitchell.github.io/_posts/2020-01-18-30-days-of-JS-iterations.md

 When I look at the [source code](https://github.com/wesbos/JavaScript30), the individual pieces are familiar.
 Div's, for loops - got it.

-That being said, if you asked me to build any of those projects from scratch without looking at the source code..
+However, if you asked me to build any of those projects from scratch without looking at the source code..

 I'd be hopelessly lost.

-The advice I got starting out:

 "Just jump in, learn by doing, don't worry about the little details at first - you'll pick it up!"